 - Lift your chest and walk the right heel to the left.

-- Hold this pose and breath.
+- Hold this pose and breathe.

-If you are ready to practice advance, pose lower your upper body, extend your arms and let elbows touch the ground and lean on your forearms.
+If you are ready to practice advanced poses, lower your upper body, extend your arms, let your elbows touch the ground, and lean on your forearms.

 *Do not jump to pigeon pose as yoga class begins.
 You need to warm up the body with preparatory asanas suggested above.
-There is variations in this posture.
+There are variations in this posture.
 Do not challenge your body and progress slowly and steadily

-3. Goddess Pose – This pose strengthens the lower body and stretches the hips.
+3. Goddess Pose"βThis pose strengthens the lower body and stretches the hips.
 It is about letting go all frustrations of daily life and finding inner peace.
-This pose gives the power of energy and stimulates the respiratory system, cardiovascular system and urogenital system.
+This pose gives the power of energy and stimulates the respiratory system, cardiovascular system, and urogenital system.

 Steps: